Skip to main content

 Introduction

-Data Kits in Salesforce Data Cloud are a specialized packaging mechanism used to streamline the deployment and management of your Data Cloud configurations across different environments (e.g., from sandbox to production).
-They are crucial for Application Lifecycle Management (ALM) and DevOps, ensuring that all interdependent Data Cloud components are deployed reliably and in the correct order, separate from traditional Salesforce platform metadata.
+Data Kits in Salesforce Data Cloud are a specialized packaging mechanism used to streamline the deployment and management of your Data Cloud configurations across different environments (e.g. from sandbox to production).
+They are crucial for Application Lifecycle Management (ALM) and DevOps, to ensure that all interdependent Data Cloud components deploy reliably and in the correct order, separate from traditional Salesforce platform metadata.

 Deploying Data Kits using Gearset

-Gearset simplifies the deployment of Data Kits in Salesforce Data Cloud.
-With intuitive comparison and deployment workflows, users can effectively move complex Data Cloud metadata configurations between development, testing, and production instances.
+Gearset simplifies the Data Kit deployment.
+With intuitive comparison and deployment workflows, users can effectively move complex Data Cloud metadata configuration between development, testing, and production instances.

-The majority of Data Cloud metadata can be deployed directly through Gearset, as the user can select the specific components and dependencies they wish to deploy or commit to a target branch.
-These do not need to be added to a Data Kit to be deployable if using Gearset.
+Most Data Cloud metadata can be deployed directly through Gearset, as users can select the specific components and dependencies they wish to deploy or commit to a target branch.
+These do not need to be added to a Data Kit for deployment when using Gearset.

-In the case of Calculated Insights, Data Lake Objects and Search Indexes these three components do have to be added to a Data Kit pre-deployment.
-The user can select the Data Kit and components in the Gearset comparison and deploy them to the target org or branch.
+Calculated Insights, Data Lake Objects, and Search Indexes must be added to a Data Kit pre-deployment.
+Users can select the Data Kit and components in the Gearset comparison and deploy them to the target org or branch.

 To deploy a Data Kit through the Metadata API, the metadata type you use is